-*At each swim team event, please check in with the volunteer coordinator, Karen Chapman, so your hours are counted.
-Please reach out with any questions to firstname.lastname@example.org
+*At each swim team event, please check in with the volunteer coordinator, Karen Chapman, so we know your spot is covered.
+Please reach out with any questions to email@example.com

 Q. Why are volunteers needed?

 A. There is a surprisingly large number of jobs to do!
 For example, a minimum of 57 Sully parent volunteers are needed just to conduct a Monday night "B" Meet at home.
 When you consider that we host approximately 6 home meets each season, plus the volunteers for away meets, social events, leadership positions, etc. it is clear we need EVERYONE!
 Plus, we have fun!

 A. Based on the number of families and the jobs that need doing, each family is requested to earn 20 volunteer points over the course of the season.
 These points can be earned at meets, pep rallies, or other swim team events.